 He Was Right There All Along: The Demon Centipede can be seen clinging to the side of the building with the bonfire and Capra Demons directly preceding the Demon Firesage, but can only be fought once you reach the lava lake below said building.

-Highly Visible Ninja: Averted with Shiva's bodyguard who is semi-invisible at least.
+Highly-Visible Ninja: Averted with Shiva's bodyguard who is semi-invisible at least.
 Played straight with the painting guards.

 Keys, once you find them, often have a description that gives you a hint on where they are meant to be used and what may lie beyond.
 One for the Undead Burg, for example, warns you of the dogs of the Capra Demon.

-A common gimmick is to place the message "Awesome Chest" before any encounters with a female NPC (Or Smough, for the Squick factor) "Need Head" Is a common hint as well.
+A common gimmick is to place the message "Amazing Chest" before any encounters with a female NPC (Or Smough, for the Squick factor) "Need Head" Is a common hint as well.
 Video Game Perversity Potential at its finest.

 Hitbox Dissonance: Thoroughly abused in Anor Londo where most players that remember enemy placement behind walls use long weapons to damage them from behind walls.
 Naturally, the enemy can do the same.
 Also the case with Havel The Rock if you try to kill him from behind the Darkroot Basin door.
 Beware one-hit kills.